 Extra virgin olive oil

-Disclaimer (the bottle of olive oil is not the brand I am using and that I recommend as I always cook with the olive oil that my family produce in Italy but I couldn't be arsed to take off the label from the empty store bought bottle that a friend gave me to store it so my apologies for that)
+Disclaimer: the bottle of olive oil is not the brand I am using and that I recommend you to buy as I always cook with the extra virgin olive oil that my family produce in Italy but I couldn't be arsed to take off the label from the empty store-bought bottle that a friend gave me to store it so my apologies for that.

-Once cleaned, cut the squids into slices and set in the fridge while making the rice.
+Once cleaned, cut the squids into slices and leave them in the fridge while making the rice.

-Start taking the skin off a shallot and chop into small cubes.
+Start taking the skin off a shallot and chop it into small cubes.